tvogt/msgbundle/README.md

 This is a bundle for in-app messaging services using Symfony2 and (at the moment) Doctrine 2.

+This is an old (deprecated) branch with timestamps on access.
+The idea was that people joining a conversation would get everything after their join, but not before, and people leaving a conversation would retain access to everything before they left, but not after.
+There were problems with complexity, especially if people re-joined a conversation they had been members in before.
+This branch is quite a bit behind the master branch and should only be used if you really need this timestamp feature, and most likely you will want to port them to the master branch.

 Dependencies
 ------------
 PHP Markdown.
 Add this to composer.json: